Reducing energy requirements and using renewable energies

 When driving uphill, the engine drives the generator and the hydraulic pumps via the transfer case, resulting in 16% more thrust on the mountain.
 The intelligent energy management ensures that during descent the electric motor supports the transfer case and the hydraulic pumps as a generator and thus relieves the diesel engine.
 The «PistenBully 600 E+» can thus operate at full power with a very low diesel engine speed and thus significantly reduce diesel consumption, resulting in up to 20% lower NOX and CO₂ emissions.

-With a durable and low-maintenance diesel-electric drive, the «PistenBully 600 E+» provides enormous thrust - even in the lower speed range and with up to 20% less fuel consumption for significant savings in operating costs.
+With a durable and low-maintenance diesel-electric drive, the «PistenBully 600 E+» provides enormous thrust – even in the lower speed range and with up to 20% less fuel consumption for significant savings in operating expenses.

 To achieve the savings predicted by the manufacturer, special driving skills, sensitivity and prudent slope preparation are required.
 After all, the driver has a decisive influence on diesel consumption.
 He sets the desired driving speed with the accelerator pedal.
 The intelligent vehicle control system calculates the best possible operating point from this, depending on the slope gradient, travel speed and milling power, at which the diesel engine provides the required power in a way that optimizes consumption.
 This means that the machine is always operated at the lowest possible speed with high capacity utilization.
 In the future, slope preparation will thus be even more demanding than it already is.